Update for 19 June 2019: we’ve now fully tested the V11, so check our Dyson V11 review for the official verdict on this cordless vacuum.

-Get an overview of what’s new in our video above, or head straight to our Dyson V11 first look review to get our verdict on the new model.
+Get an overview of what’s new in our video above, or head to our Dyson cordless vacuum reviews to compare the full range and find the best option for you.

 Read on for more on how it compares with rivals on features and spec, including the two things we think hold it back.